adriandrinceanu/school_manager_in_Django/README.md

 To do:
 1. Models - Done (I'll revisit later)
-2. Views - In progress
+2. Views - First part done.
-3. Urls
+3. Urls - in progress
-4. Templates and design
+4. Templates and design - in progress
-5. Top/Best of logic
+5. Top/Best of logic - to be implemented
 6. Chat system
 7. final grade prediction